—STRATEGIC ADVISORY FOR HUMAN-CENTERED EDUCATION

 The Unautomatable Framework

-Ten human capacities that remain irreplaceable in an AI-mediated world: adaptive intelligence, moral and ethical judgment, and creative problem-solving and express.
+Eleven human capacities that remain irreplaceable in an AI-mediated world: adaptive intelligence, moral and ethical judgment, and creative problem-solving and expression.

 Forthcoming — MIT Press